anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 # Background

-The Registration Data Access Protocol (RDAP) defines a uniform protocol to access data from Internet operations registries, specifically Domain Name Registries (DNRs), Regional Internet Registries (RIRs), and other registries serving Internet Number Resources (INRs).
+The Registration Data Access Protocol (RDAP) defines a uniform protocol for accessing data from Internet operations registries, specifically Domain Name Registries (DNRs), Regional Internet Registries (RIRs), and other registries serving Internet Number Resources (INRs).
 RDAP queries are defined in [@!RFC9082] and RDAP responses are defined